paleg/libadclient/README.md

 # libadclient
-Active Directory client for c++ and python
+Active Directory client for c++, Python and Golang

 Requirements: openldap or SunLDAP

 DESCRIPTION:
-  This simple C++/Python classes can be used to manipulate Active Directory from c++ or Python programs.
+  This simple C++/Python/Golang classes can be used to manipulate Active Directory from c++, Python and Golang programs.

   This module reuses some code from adtool by Mike Dawson.

-INSTALL (*nix):
+INSTALL (c++ and Python):

 Note: you must have [scons](http://www.scons.org/) installed